tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-I am very excited to introduce work currently underway.
-We are looking to create early awareness, and to receive feedback from the community.
-That is why the enhancements discussed here are not yet in CRAN.
+I am very excited to introduce work currently underway on the probably package.
+We are looking to create early awareness and receive feedback from the community.
+That is why the enhancements discussed here are not yet on CRAN.

-Even though the article is meant to introduce new package functionality.
-We also have the goal of introducing model calibration conceptually.
-We want to provide sufficient background for those who may not be familiar with model calibration.
+While the article is meant to introduce new package functionality, we also have the goal of introducing model calibration conceptually; we want to provide sufficient background for those who may not be familiar with model calibration.
 If you are already familiar with this technique, feel free to skip to the [Setup](#example-data) section to get started.

 To install the version of probably used here: